gethinode/docs/content/en/guides/editing/index.md

 Hinode uses {{< link hugo >}}Hugo{{< /link >}}, a popular open-source generator, to generate a static website.
 Static websites do not require a database and can be [hosted virtually anywhere]({{< relref "hosting-and-deployment">}}).
 In this guide, we will set up a new site using a template from GitHub.
 We will then edit our Markdown content with Visual Studio Code (VSCode).
 Lastly, we will submit our changes to the main branch and enable automated updates.

-This guide requires a GitHub account to host the demo repository.
+This guide requires a GitHub account to host the remote demo repository.
 Next, Git, Node.js and npm are required for local development and testing.
 The guide also uses VSCode to edit the content.
 Click on each of the following links to sign up and install the required software as necessary.
 The software packages should be compatible with Windows, macOS, and most Linux distributions.

 - {{< link github_signup >}}Set up an account with GitHub{{< /link >}}
 - {{< link git_download >}}Download and install the Git binary{{< /link >}}